The Cramp Twins

-The Cramp Twins is an animated television series created by cartoonist Brian Wood based on his 1995 graphic novel of the same name.
+The Cramp Twins is an animated television series created by British cartoonist Brian Wood based on his 1995 graphic novel of the same name.
 The show was produced by Sunbow Entertainment (in season 1), Telemagination (in season 2), and TV-Loonland AG, in association with Cartoon Network Europe.

 Overview

-The series follows the adventures of Lucien Cramp (Kath Soucie) and Wayne Cramp (Tom Kenny), fraternal twin brothers who live with their germophobic mother Dorothy (Nicole Oliver) and their Western-obsessed father Horace (Ian James Corlett) in the fictional town of Soap City.
-Wayne and Lucien's personalities clash, and they rarely get along.
-Wayne has a friend called Dirty Joe (Lee Tockar), who owns a dump, and neighbour Wendy Winkle (Jayne Peterson) has a crush on him, but he hates her.
+The series follows the day-day exploits of Lucien Cramp (Kath Soucie) and Wayne Cramp (Tom Kenny), fraternal twin brothers who live with their germophobic mother Dorothy (Nicole Oliver) and their Western-obsessed father Horace (Ian James Corlett) in the fictional, industrial town of Soap City.
+Wayne and Lucien's personalities clash, and they hate one another.
+Wayne has a friend called Dirty Joe (Lee Tockar), who owns a dump, and neighbour Wendy Winkle (Jayne Peterson) has a crush on him, but he despises her.
 Wayne's and Lucien's teacher is Miss Hillary Hissy (Cathy Weseluck).
-Lucien's friends include environment-friendly Tony Parsons (Terry Klassen) and geeky Mari Phelps (Tabitha St. Germain).
+Lucien's friends include swamp-dweller Tony Parsons (Terry Klassen) and socially-awkward Mari Phelps (Tabitha St. Germain).

 Two seasons of The Cramp Twins were made altogether.
 In the United States, season 1 aired as two separate seasons, and did not get broadcast until long after it had aired in its home country.
 All episodes were aired 2–3 years earlier in the UK leaving one episode from season 2 (4 in the US) unaired.